-XIMEA setting new standard of Image acquisition with the PCI Express.
+XIMEA setting a new standard of Image acquisition with the PCI Express.
 20Gbps

 UPDATE: You can check XIMEA PCI Express cameras HERE